Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Our Approach

 \textbf{Optimization:} The selector is optimized based on actor-critic algorithm \cite{konda2000actor}.
 In each episode, the selector aims to maximize the expected total reward.
 Formally, the objective function is defined as:

-where $\theta$ represents the parameter of policy network $\pi$. $\theta$ is updated by performing, typically approximate, gradient ascent on $\mathcal{J}(\theta)$.
-Formally, the update step of policy network is defined as:
+where $\theta$ is the parameter of policy network $\pi$. $\theta$ is updated by performing, typically approximate, gradient ascent on $\mathcal{J}(\theta)$.
+Formally, the update step of $\pi$ is defined as:

-where $l$ is the learning rate, $n$ is the batch size, and $v_i$ is an estimate of the advantage function, which guides the update of the policy network.
-Note that, Eq. \ref{e9} is an unbiased estimate of $\nabla_{\theta}\mathcal{J}(\theta)$ \cite{williams1992simple}.
-The actor-critic framework combines a policy-based approach with a value-based approach for stable training.
-In this work, we utilize the value network $V$ as the value function to estimate the expected total reward $V_{\Omega}(\bm{s}_i^s)$ that can be obtained by starting at certain state $\bm{s}_i^s$ following policy $\pi_{\theta}$.
-Hence, the $v_i$ that can be considered as an estimate of the advantage of action is defined as follows:
+where $l$ is the learning rate, $n$ is the batch size, and $v_i$ is an estimate of the advantage function based on future total reward, which guides the update of $\pi$.
+Note that, $v_{i}\nabla_{\theta}\log(\pi_{\theta}(\bm{s}_i^s))$ is an unbiased estimate of $\nabla_{\theta}\mathcal{J}(\theta)$ \cite{williams1992simple}.
+The actor-critic framework combines $\pi$ and $V$ for stable training.
+In this work, we utilize $V_{\Omega}(\bm{s}_i^s)$ to estimate the expected feature total reward.
+Hence, the $v_i$ can be considered as an estimate of the advantage of action, which can be defined as follows:

-The architecture of the value network is similar to the policy network, except that the final output layer is a regression function.
-The value network is designed to estimate the expected total reward for each state, which can be optimized in the following form:
+The architecture of the value network $V$ is similar to policy network, except that the final output layer is a regression function. $V$ is designed to estimate the expected feature total reward for each state, which can be optimized by: